appseconnect/docs/_posts/Package Documents/Package-Document-Template.md

 • ProcessFlow - Master Data Add [Customer Group]
 This master data syncs the configuration details of the Customer Groups.

-**NOTE: The above Master Data details need to be added only if it is implemented within the Package.**
+**Tips: The above Master Data details need to be added only if it is implemented within the Package.**

 Given below are the Transactional Data Configuration Details: